UniFlyApp/unifly-docs/src/guide/client/model-matching.md

 # Installing model matching
-In order for UniFly to show other pilots in your simulator, you must install a set of models to see them in.
-By default, UniFly comes with support for the FLAi model set for P3D/FSX, and FSLTL for MSFS.
-You are advised to install the model set for your simulator.
-You can find individual documentation on how to do this published by your chosen model set.
+In order for UniFly to show other pilots in your simulator, you must install a set of aircraft models for them to be shown in.
+UniFly recommends that you install either the FLAi model set for P3D and FSX, or the FSLTL model set for MSFS.

+For advanced users, UniFly offers a model matching ruleset system based on Vatsim's vPilot client ruleset files.
+UniFly comes installed with rulesets for FLAi, FSLTL and AIG modelsets.
+If you want to add your own, you can do so in `%appdata%/UniFly/modelmatching/simconnect`